joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

 ![Azure Active Directory Application Proxy Licensing](/uploads/aadproxylicensing.png "Azure Active Directory Application Proxy Licensing")

-Note: Normal [Azure AD service limits and](https://docs.microsoft.com/en-us/azure/active-directory/enterprise-users/directory-service-limits-restrictions) restrictions,apply.
+Note: Normal [Azure AD service limits and](https://docs.microsoft.com/en-us/azure/active-directory/enterprise-users/directory-service-limits-restrictions) restrictions, apply.

 ## Setup Azure Application Proxy

 In this guide, I am going to set up Azure Application Proxy to grant access to my Synology NAS _(Network Attached Storage)_ device webpage, although it can be any webpage _(Unifi Controller etc)._

 I will be configuring the Azure Application Proxy on a domain controller running Windows Server 2022.

 ### Disable IE Enhanced Security Configuration

-The Azure Application Proxy connector requires you to login to Microsoft Azure, I will be installing this on a Windows Server 2022 domain controller, if this Enhanced Security Configuration is enabled (as it should be) you will have problems authenticating to Microsoft Azure, so the easiest thing is to turn it off temporarily.
+The Azure Application Proxy connector requires you to log in to Microsoft Azure, I will be installing this on a Windows Server 2022 domain controller, if this Enhanced Security Configuration is enabled (as it should be) you will have problems authenticating to Microsoft Azure, so the easiest thing is to turn it off temporarily.

 1. Open Server Manager
 2. Click on Local Server